 |The Reconnect directive must be used with caution.
 If it is used on multiple systems, it can send reconnect requests simultaneously to the same destination, potentially overloading the destination system.
 It may also cause NXLog to use unusually high system resources or cause NXLog to become unresponsive.|

-This optional directive specifies the host name used for Server Name Indication (SNI).
+This optional directive specifies the hostname used for Server Name Indication (SNI).
+If not specified, it defaults to the hostname in the Host directive.

 This optional directive can be used to set the permitted cipher list for TLSv1.2 and below, overriding the default.
 Use the format described in the ciphers(1ssl) man page.
 For example specify